Best free antivirus software for 2022

 |Platforms:||Windows, Mac, iOS, Android|

-TotalAV might not yet be a household name, but if you need a free antivirus for personal use – this is easily one of the top options to choose.
+TotalAV might not yet be a household name, but if you need a free antivirus for personal use – this is easily the top option to choose.
 It offers all the right essentials in one easy-to-use package.

 To compensate for the lack of real-time protection, they're offering Safe Site extension for Chrome, Firefox, and Edge browsers.
 It blocks known harmful URLs, which should prevent malware from even appearing on your device – limiting the necessity of a real-time scan altogether!